Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear any armor.
 – May only use non-bladed, non-piercing weapons (war hammer, club, flail, mace, quarterstaff, sling).
 – May only become Proficient (one star) in any weapon class.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 1 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
-(2d4 damage/healing at level 1 plus 2d4 per 2 levels up to 20d4).
+(2d4 damage/healing at level 1 plus 2d4 per 2 levels).
 ```
 CHANNEL POSITIVE ENERGY:  Priest creates a burst of positive energy that affects all creatures  in a 30-foot radius centered on her.
 All allied living creatures are healed for 2d4 hit points per Channel Energy Level of the caster.